 Exhibit Number Description 1.1# Form of Underwriting Agreement.
-3.1# Form of Amended and Restated Certificate of Incorporation of nCino, Inc., to be in effect on the completion of the offering.
-3.2# Form of Amended and Restated Bylaws of nCino, Inc., to be in effect on the completion of the offering.
-4.1# Form of Common Stock Certificate.
-4.2# First Amended and Restated Investors' Rights Agreement, dated February 12, 2015, among nCino, Inc. and certain holders of its capital stock.
-4.3# First Amendment to First Amended and Restated Investors' Rights Agreement, dated May 25, 2016, among nCino, Inc. and certain holders of its capital stock.
-4.4# Second Amendment to First Amended and Restated Investors' Rights Agreement, dated November 23, 2016, among nCino, Inc. and certain holders of its capital stock.
-4.5# Third Amendment to First Amended and Restated Investors' Rights Agreement, dated July 31, 2017, among nCino, Inc. and certain holders of its capital stock.
-4.6# Fourth Amendment to First Amended and Restated Investors' Rights Agreement, dated January 16, 2018, among nCino, Inc. and certain holders of its capital stock.
-4.7# Fifth Amendment to First Amended and Restated Investors' Rights Agreement, dated July 12, 2018, among nCino, Inc. and certain holders of its capital stock.
-4.8# Sixth Amendment to First Amended and Restated Investors' Rights Agreement, dated September 16, 2019, among nCino, Inc. and certain holders of its capital stock.
-4.9# Seventh Amendment to First Amended and Restated Investors' Rights Agreement, dated September 30, 2019, among nCino, Inc. and certain holders of its capital stock.
+3.1(2) Form of Amended and Restated Certificate of Incorporation of nCino, Inc. 3.2(2) Form of Amended and Restated Bylaws of nCino, Inc. 4.1(2) Form of Common Stock Certificate.
+4.2(1) First Amended and Restated Investors' Rights Agreement, dated February 12, 2015, among nCino, Inc. and certain holders of its capital stock.
+4.3(2) First Amendment to First Amended and Restated Investors' Rights Agreement, dated May 25, 2016, among nCino, Inc. and certain holders of its capital stock.
+4.4(2) Second Amendment to First Amended and Restated Investors' Rights Agreement, dated November 23, 2016, among nCino, Inc. and certain holders of its capital stock.
+4.5(2) Third Amendment to First Amended and Restated Investors' Rights Agreement, dated July 31, 2017, among nCino, Inc. and certain holders of its capital stock.
+4.6(2) Fourth Amendment to First Amended and Restated Investors' Rights Agreement, dated January 16, 2018, among nCino, Inc. and certain holders of its capital stock.
+4.7(2) Fifth Amendment to First Amended and Restated Investors' Rights Agreement, dated July 12, 2018, among nCino, Inc. and certain holders of its capital stock.
+4.8(2) Sixth Amendment to First Amended and Restated Investors' Rights Agreement, dated September 16, 2019, among nCino, Inc. and certain holders of its capital stock.
+4.9(2) Seventh Amendment to First Amended and Restated Investors' Rights Agreement, dated September 30, 2019, among nCino, Inc. and certain holders of its capital stock.
 5.1# Opinion of Sidley Austin LLP.
-10.1+# nCino, Inc. 2014 Omnibus Stock Ownership and Long Term Incentive Plan and related form agreements.
-10.2+# nCino, Inc. 2019 Amended and Restated Equity Incentive Plan and related form agreements.
-10.3+# nCino, Inc. Employee Stock Purchase Plan.
-10.4+# Amended and Restated Employment Agreement with Pierre Naudé.
-10.5+# Amended and Restated Employment Agreement with David Rudow.
-10.6+# Amended and Restated Employment Agreement with Joshua Glover.
-10.7++# Partner Application Distribution Agreement by and between Salesforce and the Company, dated June 19, 2020.
-10.8+# Form of Indemnification Agreement entered into by and between nCino, Inc. and its directors and executive officers.
-23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
+10.1+(1) nCino, Inc. 2014 Omnibus Stock Ownership and Long Term Incentive Plan and related form agreements.
+10.2+(2) nCino, Inc. 2019 Amended and Restated Equity Incentive Plan and related form agreements.
+10.3+(2) nCino, Inc. Employee Stock Purchase Plan.
+10.4+(2) Amended and Restated Employment Agreement with Pierre Naudé.
+10.5+(2) Amended and Restated Employment Agreement with David Rudow.
+10.6+(2) Amended and Restated Employment Agreement with Joshua Glover.
+10.7++(1) Partner Application Distribution Agreement by and between Salesforce and the Company, dated June 19, 2020.
+10.8+(2) Form of Indemnification Agreement entered into by and between nCino, Inc. and its directors and executive officers.
+23.1# Consent of Ernst & Young LLP, independent registered public accounting firm.
 23.2# Consent of Sidley Austin LLP (included in Exhibit 5.1).
-24.1# Power of Attorney (included on the signature page to this Registration Statement).
+24.1# Powers of Attorney (included on the signature page to this Registration Statement).